amarking/NodeJS/README.md

 ```
 npm test
 ```

-ðŸ’¡ To keep Jest running in the background to watch for file changes, run:
+To keep Jest running in the background to watch for file changes, run:
 ```
 npm run test-watch
 ```